lafry5/README/README.md

 + [Questions](#questions)

 ## *Installation*
-Install npm then type node index.js to run the code.
+Install npm then type node index.js

 ## *Usage*
-To automatically generate a README.md.
+To automatically create readme.md files.

 ## *License*
 This application is covered under the MIT license.
 Copyright (c) 2020 Laura Fry

 ## *Contributing*
-My tutor answered a couple questions when I was initially setting up the project.
+My tutor answered some questions during initial setup of the project.

 ## *Tests*
-Testing was performed throughout the creation of the project and after its creation to ensure all features worked properly.
+Testing performed throughout the creation of the project and at the end to verify everything worked.

 ## *Questions*
 For any questions or for support, please contact me at: lafry5@yahoo.com or lafry5 on GitHub.